Cheapest electricity in Sydney, NSW

 - Estimated annual usage: The estimated annual energy usage of a residential customer living within the Ausgrid network (for electricity) and the Jemena Gas network (for gas).
 This figure currently sits at 3,900 kWh for electricity customers on a single-rate tariff and 18,200 MJ for gas customers.

-The NSW reference price for electricity, also known as the default market offer (DMO), is a price cap set by the Australian Energy Regulator (AER), protecting customers from overpaying for their electricity.
-Currently, NSW’s reference price sits at $1,965/year.
+- Reference price: The NSW reference price for electricity, also known as the default market offer (DMO), is a price cap set by the Australian Energy Regulator (AER), protecting customers from overpaying for their electricity.
+Currently, the reference price in Sydney on the Ausgrid network sits at $1,965/year.
+On 1 July 2026, the reference price will decrease to $1,889.
+The DMO is also set to introduce reference prices for time of use (ToU) tariffs and a new solar sharer offer, which offers three hours of free electricity between 11am and 2pm.

 If you’d like a comprehensive overview of the NSW energy market, you can also visit our hub page dedicated to comparing NSW energy plans.